anilzeybek/anilzeybek.github.io/_posts/2023-09-03-implementing-transformers.md

 and German words.

 An important part here is we also need to add the `<EOS>` token to the target tokens.
 Because we will use that token to first give into the decoder later on and we will expect the network to predict `<EOS>` when the translation is done.
-If you don't know what I am talking about, I again suggest you watch the [video](https://www.youtube.com/watch?v=zxQyTK8quyY){:target="_blank"}.
+If you don't know what I am talking about, I again suggest you watch this [video](https://www.youtube.com/watch?v=zxQyTK8quyY){:target="_blank"}.